Olical/protobuf/README.md

 1. [mapdef.clj](src/clj/protobuf/impl/flatland/mapdef.clj) was failing at line 39 due to changes in the protobuf Java implementation.
 Specifically, messages are `Descriptors$FileDescriptor`, not the `Descriptors$Descriptor` required.
 2. Add additional persistent map behaviours
 3. Add support for default values
+4. Updated protobuf to 3.21.12 which helps with default values for enums and other values being returned from decode functions.

 ## Using Leiningen